rebelsky/sams-assorted-musings-reflections/more-scenes-from-graduation-2017.md

-More scenes from Graduation Weekend 2017
+More scenes from graduation weekend 2017
 ========================================

-_Rather than attempt a coherent musing, in this piece I report on a variety of experiences from the second half of the weekend.
+_Rather than attempt coherency, in this piece I report briefly on a variety of experiences from the second half of the weekend.
 These are a bit shorter than my previous scenes, perhaps because there were more of them and because I'm dealing with a day of joy and sadness [1]._

 ---